proenza-lab/dyClamp/README.md

 # dyClamp
-A fast, microcontroller-based dynamic clamp system
+A fast dynamic clamp sketch for the pyClamp interface